 An enduringly popular design trend for the past few years, hooks are an inventive and potentially creative way to store your possessions.
 Try fixing hooks to the back of your doors: these are great for bulky clothing such as coats and can also store other soft items used frequently, such as reusable bags.

 Cloth bags are also a great alternative to traditional toy boxes for children’s bedrooms, and they can easily be hidden away using a hook on the inside of the wardrobe door.
 It is in the kitchen where hooks really come into their own.
 However, try hanging colorful mugs beneath your cupboards for a decorative touch or dangling your pots and pans from the ceiling for a hint of farmhouse chic.

 Obviously, a more expensive option, but refurbishing your kitchen will go a long way to creating extra space in your property.
 Modern designs are a world apart from the kind of kitchen that was standard for much of the 20th century.

 For very small kitchens, consider a retractable countertop that can be pulled out when needed and completely concealed when not in use.
-In terms of appliances, consider combos such as washer/dryers and fridge-freezers, and try to find smaller, sleeker versions of the essentials such as ovens.
+In terms of appliances, think of combos such as washers/dryers and fridge-freezers, and try to find smaller, sleeker versions of the essentials such as ovens.
 You can also install your microwave directly into the wall to save countertop space.

 Whether it is genuinely creating more storage space or generating the illusion of larger rooms with strategic décor and furnishings, these simple hacks will make all the difference in making your smaller property appear more spacious.